geoskimoto/SNOTEL_AnomalyDetection/README.md

-# SNOTEL_Outlier_Tools
-Half finished tool set for looking for outliers in SNOTEL data.
+# Toolset for detecting Data Errors and Outlier in SNOTEL data.

-Tools include: regression analysis, zscore, boxplots, and doublemass plots

-*Note: Github can't render plotly visualizations, so many outputs not immediately visible in notebook.
+Using logical tests and regression methods to detect errors and outliers in 30 years worth of SNOTEL datasets for stations in WA and OR.